enlite-ai/maze/docs/source/workflow/rollouts.rst

 Environment and policy are configured using the :code:`env`, resp. :code:`policy` Hydra packages.
-Rollout runners are environment- and agent-agnostic, and will attempt to instantiate the type specified in the config files using Maze Registry.
+Rollout runners are environment- and agent-agnostic, and will attempt to instantiate the type specified in the config files using Maze Factory.

 Environment is expected to conform to the :code:`StructuredEnv` interface and agent to the :code:`StructuredPolicy` interface.